HazemAbdesamed/Crime-Analysis-SFPD/README.md

 The dimension tables loading step is where the dimension tables are loaded from the data that is present in the staging table in a correct manner.

-Only yesterday's date are loaded into the time dimension table
+Only yesterday's date is loaded into the time dimension table.

 The logic followed for the other dimensions :
 <pre><code>